jlpteaching/ECS201C-Spring2019/HW3/HW3.md

 I have downloaded eight of these files to Amarillo for testing.
 You can find them in `/data1/ECS201C/common-crawl/`.
-I created an input file `/data1/ECS201C/common-crawl/input.txt` which lists these files.
+I split these files into ~3MB chunks, and I created an input file `/data1/ECS201C/common-crawl/input.txt` which lists these files.

 ## Map-reduce framework